pyl3r/pyl3r.github.io/index.md

 There are **two** things you can be sure of;

 1. I'm not trying to monetize anything, as such you can rest assured that my opinions are entirely my own, and no one else's.
-2. I don't use b.s jargon.
+2. I don't use useless jargon.
 If you want to feel important, refer to [this](https://www.atrixnet.com/bs-generator.html).